 In the end, we will let you rent our equipment without insurance, but you must accept that all liability falls on you and will be at your expense.

 We are flexible.
-We generally ask for half of your payment up front when you pick up.
-Hence, we do not require any amount of deposit, nor credit card authorization.
+We generally ask for half or full payment up front when you pick up.
+Hence, we do not require any amount of deposit, or a hold on any credit card.
+We do however ask for your credit card on file through a CC authorization form.

 It is up to you and us to check all the equipment before it is handed to you and you leave the door.
 If an item or its accessories are not working please call, email, or message us through Drift.
 We will assess the issue with you and find a solution.
 If you broke it, or the item is found to be malfunctioning due to an action on your part, then it is your responsibility to notify us, repair and/or replace the full value of that item.
 This is why equipment insurance is important.
 We recommend taking photos of the equipment before and after the fact in most cases.